Leiniao2/greatpeople/docs/fight.md

 Change Private/Public Status: Any card may change from private to public or vise versa.

 Attack: Execute attacks using Great Person cards.
-To conduct attack, the GP card and all the other cards belong to the same Player at the same location has to be public.
+To conduct attack, the GP card has to be public, besides any public Followers and GP belong to the same Player will also automatically join the attack.
+The defense side will automatically have all its card at the same location revealed as public.

 Survival Resolution: Calculate the outcomes of Survival scenarios.